ConSol-Monitoring/check_vsphere/docs/cmd/datastores.md

-## volumes
+## datastores

 ## Description

-This command can check various metrics on the datastore volumes.
+This command checks remaining capacity on the datastores, and if they are accessible.
+This is known as `--select volumes` from check\_vmware\_esx.

 ## Options